 The Clean Indoor Air Act was passed to regulate indoor and outdoor smoking as well as to prohibit smoking in all places of employment and restaurants.
 Smoking means “the burning of a lighted cigar, cigarette, pipe or any other matter or substance which contains tobacco.”
-The Act was later amended to prohibit vaping in all areas where smoking is prohibited and defined vaping as “the use of an electronic cigarette.”
+The Act was later amended to prohibit vaping in many of the same indoor and outdoor areas as smoking.
+However, as the amendment excluded vaping (separately defined as “the use of an electronic cigarette”) from the definition of smoking, the Act does not automatically prohibit vaping everywhere smoking is prohibited.
 The original purpose of the law is to reduce exposure to second-hand smoke in enclosed spaces and the health risks associated with second-hand smoke.

 The indoor and outdoor areas where smoking and vaping are prohibited include: